Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/definitions.md

 ### Complex Types

 When using a complex type in a parameter declaration, the value will be [deserialized](#serialization-formats) from the request body.
-By default, handlers will accept content declared as XML, JSON or form encoded.
+By default, handlers will accept content declared as XML, JSON, YAML or form encoded.
 If the client does not declare the `Content-Type`, the server will try to treat the body as JSON.

 {{< tabs items="Webservices,Functional,Controllers" >}}